APPLICATIONS HAVE NOW CLOSED

-- What did the business plan do well?
+- What did the business plan template/pitch do well?

-- What are some areas the business plan miss?
+- What are some areas the business plan template/pitch missed?

 - General Comments

-Winners (teams or individuals) of the regional business plan competition will be invited to the YFG virtual pitch competition.
-Judges would have received and reviewed the team’s executive summary prior to the pitch.
+Finalists will be invited to the YGF virtual pitch competition.
+Judges would have received and reviewed the team’s executive summary and business plan template prior to the final-round pitch.
+Thus, competitors are expected to have refined their pitch in both style and content in preparation for the final round.
 Teams will be judged based on presentation and the judges’ collective determination as to whether that team is ready for capital immediately.

 The Business Plan Competition is informed by the Lean StartUp methodology, a process which shortens the product development cycle by using hypothesis-driven experimentation and constant iteration to validate and vet ideas.
 It allows the entrepreneur to treat their idea as an assumption; it then demands the entrepreneur to develop a test for validating that assumption.